vorachet/apigw-mvp/mvp-1/README.md

 # Testing

-## We need MongoDB & MySQL run locally, the project provides them using Docker
+## We need MongoDB & MySQL running locally, the project provides them using Docker

 Run the following command in a separated terminal at project root directory, at the same directory with docker-compose.yml.
 __Docker and Docker compose are required.__